beginning of content

 Isolate at home and avoid close physical and intimate contact with others until you get medical advice.

-Department of Health and Aged Care if you have a diagnosis of mpox.
-The Department needs to monitor and track all cases of mpox in order to find outbreaks and improve healthcare responses.
+Mpox is a nationally notifiable disease.
+This means that your doctor must tell the Department of Health and Aged Care if you have a diagnosis of mpox.
+The Department needs to monitor and track all cases to help prevent the spread of mpox.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.